ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/troubleshooting/voron-recovery-tool.markdown

-﻿# Troubleshooting : Voron Recovery Tool
+# Troubleshooting: Voron Recovery Tool

 The Voron recovery tool is designed to extract your data even on the worst corruption state imaginable.